-What are these 5 vital elements you speak of?
+What are these five vital elements you speak of?

 1. A killer headline that says ‘THIS IS AMAZING!’

-People give a site just 3 seconds to grab their attention, so creating a killer headline is key.
-Just like any other headline, it should be clear, succinct and relevant and should tell someone instantly WHAT it is they’ll get.
+A website has just three seconds to grab someone’s attention, so creating a killer headline is key.
+Just like any other headline, it should be clear, succinct and relevant.
+It should tell someone instantly WHAT it is they’ll get.
 For example, “How to build a killer landing page” is far more attractive than the snore fest, “A look at landing pages and click through measures”.

 2. A short intro that says ‘YOU NEED THIS BECAUSE…’

 The reader then gives the site a further 30 seconds to decide if this is worth pursuing, so keep your descriptive text short.
-If the text isn’t clear and concise enough to draw in your visitors, then they’ll leave the page quick sharp, so tell them in short nuggets and snappy bullet points that they’re in the right place, what they’ll get and how it’ll benefit them.
+If the text isn’t clear and concise enough to draw in your visitors, they’ll leave the page fast.
+Tell them in short nuggets and snappy bullet points that they’re in the right place, what they’ll get and how it’ll benefit them.
 Done.